How to Buy a House With No Credit | 2025

 How to build credit to qualify for a mortgage

 First-time home buyers can certainly buy a house with no credit history.
-But improving your credit could open doors to better interest rates.
+But improving a low credit score could open doors to better interest rates.
 The good news is that many people have improved their FICO scores to qualify for a mortgage, and you can too.
 Here are some steps you can take:

 • Check your credit: Get a free copy of your credit report from each of the three major credit agencies (Equifax, Experian, and TransUnion) to find any inaccuracies or discrepancies that could harm your credit score.
 To improve your credit report, dispute any mistakes

 • Pay your bills on time: Make it a habit to pay all of your bills on time, including rent, utilities, and credit cards.
-Late or missed payments can have an enormous negative effect on your credit score
+Late or missed payments can have a negative effect on your credit score

 • Keep credit utilization low: Try not to use more than 30% of your available credit at any given time.
 Credit overuse might have a negative impact on your credit score